dfarrell07/puppet-opendaylight/README.markdown

 ## Module Description

-Deploys OpenDaylight to various OSs either via an RPM or directly from the ODL tarball release artifact.
+Deploys OpenDaylight to various OSs either via an RPM or a Deb.

 All OpenDaylight configuration should be handled through the ODL Puppet module's [params](#parameters).
 If you need a new knob, [please raise an Issue][8].

-The master branch installs OpenDaylight from the latest testing RPM repository by default.
-There are stable/<release> branches that install OpenDaylight releases and service releases, like Beryllium or Beryllium SR3.
+By default, the master branch installs OpenDaylight from the latest testing RPM repository or from the latest stable Deb repository depending on the OS.
+There are stable/<release>
+branches that install OpenDaylight releases and service releases, like Beryllium or Beryllium SR3.

 ## Setup